ssbsukirat/medicine/Endocrinology/Diabetes mellitus/Complications.md

 - check their feet daily and take precautions (footwear) aimed at preventing calluses or ulcerations
 - duloxetine and pregabalin, or gabapentin is usually initially used for pain approved by FDA
 - may respond to tricyclic antidepressants, venlafaxine, carbamazepine, tramadol, or topical capsaicin products.
-- 8% capsaicin patch requires application by a health care pro- vider.
-Tapentadol, a centrally acting opioid, is also approved
+- 8% capsaicin patch
+- Tapentadol, a centrally acting opioid, is also approved but maybe addictive so opioids not 1st line
+- midodrine and droxidopa are approved by the FDA for orthostatic hypotension of any etiology
+-